DevExpress-Examples/winforms-dashboard-apply-master-filter-in-viewer/Readme.md

 <!-- default file list end -->
 # How to Set Master Filter in Dashboard Viewer

-The following example demonstrates how to set master filter in the [DashboardViewer](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer) control.
+The following example demonstrates how to set master filter in the [Dashboard Viewer](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer) control.

-The DashboardViewer control loads a dashboard with two master filter items - the Grid and Range Filter dashboard items.
+The Dashboard Viewer control loads a dashboard with two master filter items - the Grid and Range Filter dashboard items.
 The Chart item displays the filtered data.

 The [DashboardViewer.ConfigureDataConnection](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.ConfigureDataConnection) event is handled to specify the [Extract Data Source](https://docs.devexpress.com/Dashboard/115900/creating-dashboards/creating-dashboards-in-the-winforms-designer/providing-data/extract-data-source) filename.
 The [DashboardViewer.CustomizeDashboardTitle](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.CustomizeDashboardTitle) event handler creates the command button that executes the application's SetMasterFilterMethod procedure.